jwkenney/ansible-job-report/README.md

-# Better job reporting with Ansible, using Jinja + HTML
+# Better Ansible job reports using Jinja + HTML

 For Ansible jobs that have reporting or auditing requirements, a common pattern is to create an HTML summary report of the work that was done.
 It's easier than you think, especially if you have an example to start with!

 ![Demo](demo.gif)

-This playbook runs a sample command, gathers some facts, and then generates an HTML summary report.
-The playbook also supports sending the report as an email attachment.
+This playbook runs a sample command, gathers some facts, and generates an HTML summary report.
+The playbook can send the report as an HTML attachment.

 The report is pure HTML + CSS, with no external dependencies or javascript.
 If you want to play with your own CSS report layouts, [w3schools](https://www.w3schools.com/css/css_templates.asp) has an interactive CSS editor with some starter templates.